OzZaken/OzZaken/README.md

   <br>
  🎯 High self-disciplined with a constant drive for professional excellence.
   <br>
- 💙 I love Tech, fly Drones, and play Guitar
+ 💙 I love Tech, fly Drones, and play Guitar.
   <br>
  💻 I love writing code and learn anythings about it
   <br>